-American Express National Bank (had been named American Express Bank, FSB before April 1st) raised its American Express Personal Savings account (Personal Savings) by 10 bps to 1.55% APY.
-The previous Personal Savings rate hike was in late January when the rate also went up by 10 bps.
-The 1.55% APY applies to all balances.
+American Express National Bank raised its American Express Personal Savings account (Personal Savings) by 5 bps to 1.65% APY.
+This is the second 5-bps rate hike in the last two weeks.
+Since the March Fed rate hike, the Personal Saving account rate has risen a total of 20 bps.
+The 1.65% APY applies to all balances.
 There are no monthly fees or minimums.

 Personal Savings Account Rate History